mpaviotti/mpaviotti.github.com/phd.markdown

 permalink: /phd-statement/
 title: Applying for a PhD
 ---
-This page contains a description of my style of Ph.D. supervision, which hopefully will clarify my expectations and help you judge whether I am a good fit for you and some instructions about how to apply.

-## Getting a PhD
 Getting a doctorate could be one of your **biggest life achievements** and the most amazing time of your life.
 This, provided you can actually make constant progress throughout and make it to the end of the line.
 Otherwise, it can turn